kamalpandey/react-native-app-intro-slider/README.md

 image            | `Image`-source prop | Slide image
 imageStyle       | `Style`-prop        | Styling for the image (e.g. size)
-backgroundColor  | `string`            | Slide background color
+backgroundColor  | `string`            | Slide background color paginationContainerStyle | `Style`-prop | Styling for the pagination container

 If you use a custom `renderItem`-method you can design your slide objects as you see fit.